HossamRaiia/simple-linux-wiki/README.md

 # Simple Wiki (Server-Side Saving)

 A basic wiki website built with HTML, CSS, and vanilla JavaScript for the frontend, and a Node.js/Express backend for file management.
-Wiki pages are stored as `.md` (Markdown) files in the `wikis/` folder on the server.
+Wiki pages are stored as `.md` (Markdown) files in the `MongoDB container` folder on the server.

 ## How it Works